DynoRobotics/UnityRos2/README.md

 It is probably easiest to follow https://index.ros.org/doc/ros2/Installation/Dashing/Linux-Install-Binary/.

-We recommend installing the ROS2 binaries and running sometimes examples to make sure that everything works before moving on.
+We recommend installing the ROS2 binaries and running some examples to make sure that everything works before moving on.

 Installing Unity
 ----------------